Call: 2001

 Supreme Court

-SM (Algeria) v ECO [2018] 1 WLR 1035, [2018] UKSC 9, [2018] INLR 368, Times, 5.3.18 – the issue in this case is whether the term “family member” as defined in Articles 2 and 3 of Directive 2004/38/EC (the Citizenship Directive) includes a non-EEA national adopted child in circumstances where the adoption is not one which is recognised under domestic law.
+SM (Algeria) v ECO [2018] 1 WLR 1035, [2018] 3 All ER 177, [2018] INLR 368, [2018] UKSC 9 – whether the term “family member” as defined in Articles 2 and 3 of Directive 2004/38/EC (the Citizenship Directive) includes a non-EEA national adopted child in circumstances where the adoption is not one which is recognised under domestic law.
 The Supreme Court referred three questions to the CJEU.
 Ultimately, the appeal succeeded and led to a change in the law.

 SS (Congo) v ECO, Nairobi [2017] UKSC 10 – Tony acted successfully in this appeal which considered the extent to which the entry clearance criteria in the Immigration Rules for a non-EEA national spouse or partner and dependent children reflect the requirements of Art 8 ECHR in individual cases including those involving sponsors who are British citizens or refugees located in the UK; and whether applicants for such entry clearance who do not satisfy the rules are required to establish “exceptional” or “compelling” circumstances in order to obtain entry clearance under Art 8 ECHR.